 I think decades ago it was a pretty safe sort of job to be in.
 And I took my parents’ advice, you could do x, y, z, but you probably would do well at teaching.
 I already liked the idea before they suggested it.
 I know for that, for the time that I spent teaching, it was a very good career and it was good for me at the time.
 That’s pretty much how I got into teaching.
 Once you’re in a career and you see progression and you see that you’re enjoying what you’re doing, then it’s not a hardship.

-She was inspired by her parents to get into property and shares why.
+She was inspired by her parents to get into a property and share why.

 Their one investment properties that they did have and they sold it several years ago now before the Sydney property boom, I might add.
 They did inspire me, I thought, that’s probably something that I could do.
 If they’d been in other investment sectors like shares or whatever maybe I would have dabbled in that as well, don’t know.
 And the other thing was I met up with a fellow teacher.
 She’s become a very good friend over the years and will continue to be so.
 She has a very large portfolio of 17 properties and she and I used to sit together and talk property and do our analysis and research.